clariusdev/cloud/README.md

 ## Requirements

-1. Provide us with a URL where we can pass the user token.
+1. Using the [settings update API](#settings-viewupdate-api), provide us with a URL where we can pass the user token.
 The URL should allow the user to log in so you can associate the token with their account.
 For example:
 ```
 GET https://example.com?token=user_token_goes_here
 ```